Getting help and support

 Remember

-- If you’re unsure who to contact, refer to your tenancy agreement or contact your local council, housing association or building manager for advice
+- If you’re unsure who to contact, refer to your tenancy agreement or contact your local council, housing association or building manager for help and support

 - Keep records of any communications with your landlord, Resident Management Company or relevant authorities